-17. Watershed Protection and Flood Prevention Act as amended, 16 U.S.C 1001 et seq.
+17. Watershed Protection and Flood Prevention Act as amended, 16 U.S.C 1001 et seg.

-18. Wild and Scenic Rivers Act, as amended, 16 U.S.C 1271 et seq.
+18. Wild and Scenic Rivers Act, as amended, 16 U.S.C 1271 et seg.

 19. Magnuson-Stevens Act, as amended, 16 U.S.C.
-1801 et seq.
+1801 et seg.

 Compliance: Coordination with the National Marine Fisheries Service and preparation of an Essential Fish Habitat (EFH) Assessment signifies compliance with the EFH provisions of the Magnuson-Stevens Act.
-Coordination with NMFS is ongoing.
+Conservation recommendations provided by NMFS were accepted and coordination concluded on 3 May 2024.